Ring of Honor: ROH Hall of Fame

 On January 26, 2022, the ROH Hall of Fame (HOF) was introduced inducting the company's first four Hall of Famers plus one due to one induction being a ROH tag team.

 "Proving Ground" matches

 As part of ROH's re-launch the promotion added a new contest: the "Proving Ground" match.
 The match features an up-and-coming star against a seasoned professional who is a title-holder.
-If the up-and-coming star can defeat, or at least last 10 minutes with, the seasoned professional, the newcomer would earn a future title shot.
-To date, only 1 newcomer has earned a title shot from a proving ground match, that being Lee Moriarty, who lasted 10 minutes against then-ROH Pure Champion Wheeler Yuta, earning a title shot against Yuta at Death Before Dishonor 2024, where Moriarty would defeat Yuta to become the new ROH Pure Champion.
+If the up-and-coming star can last ten minutes against – or even defeat – the seasoned professional, the newcomer would earn a future title shot.
+To date, only one newcomer has earned a title shot from a proving ground match: Lee Moriarty, who lasted ten minutes against then-ROH Pure Champion Wheeler Yuta, to earn a title shot at Death Before Dishonor in 2024, where Moriarty would defeat Yuta to become the new ROH Pure Champion.

 "Proving Ground" matches were also relevant for new coming talent in Ring of Honor (ROH) back in 2011 as well.

+ROH Honor For All

+Honor For All is a professional wrestling event, held annually by the Ring of Honor promotion.
+The event was initially held in 2018 and its last event was held in 2021.
+There was no 2020 event of the scheduled pay-per-view due to the COVID-19 pandemic.
+It is currently unknown if or when the event will be reinstated in the future.